cettia/cettia-starter-kit/README.md

 ## Running the Starter Kit

-The starter kit requires Java 8+ and Maven 3+.
-Clone or download the repository and run `mvn install`.
+The starter kit requires Java 8+.
+Clone or download the repository and run `./mvnw install`.
+If you have installed Maven 3+, you can do `mvn install`.

 ```
 git clone https://github.com/cettia/cettia-starter-kit.git
 cd cettia-starter-kit
-mvn install
+./mvnw install
 ```

 ### Server